sebgl/htpc-download-box/README.md

 #### Give it a try

-Let's add a serie !
+Let's add a series !

 ![Adding a serie](img/sonarr_add.png)

+*Note: You may need to `chown -R $USER:$USER /path/to/root/directory` so Sonarr and the rest of the apps have the proper permissions to modify and move around files*

-Enter the serie name, then you can choose a few things:
+Enter the series name, then you can choose a few things:

 - Monitor: what episodes do you want to mark as monitored?
 All future episodes, all episodes from all seasons, only latest seasons, nothing?
 Monitored episodes are the episodes Sonarr will download automatically.
 - Profile: quality profile of the episodes you want (HD-1080p is the most popular I guess).